ponbac/spinploy/README.md

 Run behind your preferred ingress/proxy.
 Add authentication/authorization at the edge (token, IP allowlist, or org SSO).
 Dokploy credentials are held server-side and never exposed to pipelines.

-### Development notes

-This project generates a typed Dokploy client from `openapi.json` using `progenitor`.
-Helper scripts exist for maintainers in `scripts/` to download and normalize the OpenAPI spec; they are optional for users of the API.